-The literary search process was carried out from February to April 2024 and was developed based on Scopus, PubMed, Web of Science, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various to the present.
-The descriptors (MeSH Terms) were used: "Bone regeneration.
+The literature search process was carried out from November 2024 to January 2025 and developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
+The following descriptors were used in health sciences (DeCS/MeSH): "Bone regeneration.
 Guided bone regeneration.
-Dental Implant.
-CAD-CAM." and using the Boolean "and" between the MeSH terms and "or" between historical discoveries.
+Implant dentistry.
+CAD-CAM), and the Boolean "and" was used between the MeSH terms and "or" between the historical findings.